jbehave/jbehave-osgi/README.md

 JBehave OGSi was created to be able to execute JBehave stories inside an OSGi environment.

-For now it can be used with an Eclipse Equinox container, including RCP products.
+For now it can be used together with Tycho to test bundles deployed in an Eclipse Equinox container, RCP products using SWTBot and Web Applications (as Vaadin) deployed as a bundle.

-It is composed by 2 basic components:
+It is composed by 3 basic components:

-- org.jbehave.osgi.services, that wraps the JBehave Core API and expose its functionalities to the OSGi Container;
+- org.jbehave.osgi.services, that wraps the JBehave Core API and exposes its functionalities a service to the OSGi Container;
+- org.jbehave.osgi.web, that wraps the wraps the JBehave Selenium API and let it be used with the core service;
 - org.jbehave.osgi.equinox, which supply Equinox specifics features, a console commands and a P2 repository.

 ##JBehave for Equinox